Moving cattle interstate

 In addition to the above, see below for conditions related to specific diseases.

-This is made possible by a blanket licence to introduce into Victoria cattle infected with paratuberculosis (Johne's Disease).
+This is made possible by a licence to introduce diseased cattle into Victoria.